Skip to main content

 The climate crisis is changing the world as we know it, with grave implications for the rights of children now and future generations of children.

-Our latest research has revealed that the millions of children born in the last year will face on average 2-7 times more extreme weather events than their grandparents – that means more heatwaves, flooding, droughts, crop failures and wildfires.
-This puts children’s rights to a safe home, healthy environment, healthcare, food and learning are at risk.
+In 2021 we published the “Born into the Climate Crisis” report which revealed that millions of children born in 2020 will face on average 2-7 times more extreme weather events than their grandparents – that means more heatwaves, flooding, droughts, crop failures and wildfires.
+This showed how children’s rights to a safe home, healthy environment, healthcare, food and learning are at imminent risk.

 We must act now to secure children’s rights.